-Vectors and Scalars: Guide two astronauts on their extraplanetary mission
+Vectors and Scalars: Guide two astronauts on a mission to Mars

 The Cartesian coordinate system

 Your first mission in the Vectors and Scalars simulation is to guide the astronauts from the control panel, through the hostile environment of Mars.
 In order to do so, you need to master the Cartesian coordinate system.
 Use real-time images sent from a satellite and provide information to the astronauts about their position, while identifying the magnitude of vector and scalar quantities.

 Your next mission in the Vectors and Scalars simulation is to assist the astronauts in finding the safest route towards their spacecraft, and then the rover.
 Can you imagine how easy it would be to get lost on the surface of Mars?
 Since there are no signs or labels pointing them in the right direction, your task is to identify the direction of vectors and to learn how to add several vectors using the Head to Tail method.